Author:

 I’m still out there in the freezing cold, treading on the ice crusted mud and woodland grass in search of any of those winter treats still hanging around on the old dead wood.
-And I also need a change from mince pies, the turkey and wine and pretend I’m losing a few pounds in the process.
+And I also need a change from mince pies, turkey, wine etc… and pretend I’m losing a few pounds in the process.

 I was out in one of the National Forest woods, closest to where I live.
 It had to be close as I was on the motorbike and had to make the journey short.
 After all, it was ‘zero’ degrees celcius!